wevote/WeVoteCordova/README.md

     brew install node
     brew install watchman

-### Opening the project with Xcode
+### Opening the project with Xcode -- Open xcworkspace, not xcodeproj directories (or else)

-Be sure to open **`/Users/stevepodell/WebstormProjects/WeVoteCordova/platforms/ios/WeVoteCordova.xcworkspace`** each time, if you forget portions of the app will not be in your build, since you won't have referenced the cocopods (a dependency manger, that pulls in some iOS specific libraries.)
+Be sure to open **`/Users/stevepodell/WebstormProjects/WeVoteCordova/platforms/ios/WeVoteCordova.xcworkspace`** each time, if you forget to do this portions of the app will not be in your build, since you won't have referenced the cocopods (a dependency manger, that pulls in some iOS specific libraries.)

 Be sure to NOT open ~~`/Users/stevepodell/WebstormProjects/WeVoteCordova/platforms/ios/WeVoteCordova.xcodeproj`~~ with Xcode, and don't pick a choice from the history pane ("Don't click these!") in the Welcome to Xcode dialog.
 The history unfortunately only contains contains